jeff-d/quicklab/docs/astroshop.md

 ### Create App

-In this step, we will deploy the application to the QuickLab Cluster and expose it publicly to the internet.
+In this step, we will deploy the application to the QuickLab cluster and expose it publicly to the internet.

 - create helm release